vicoslab/dis_tutorial7/README.md

 ros2 topic pub --once /arm_command std_msgs/msg/String "{data: up}"
 ```

-You can add configuration by simply updating the `self.arm_poses` dictionary.
+You can add configurations by simply updating the `self.arm_poses` dictionary.

 ## Setting the arm position 'manually'
 The last key in the dictionary - "manual" is there for debugging purposes, so that you are able to quickly test a configuration of the arm.